BrunoASMauricio/ProjectBase/README.md

     - [ ] Use options (y/n/a yes/no/all)
 - [ ] Add support for some documentation system (i.e. doxygen)
 - [ ] Project metadata visualization (dependency tree, test amount and percentage of failures, ...)
+- [ ] Add "There have been errors, please check the logs at PATH" message for logged exceptions
 - [X] Add time (with seconds) to banner.
 Helps in knowing when we ran the last commands
 - [ ] Detect when ProjectBase was copy pasted into a different repository (messed up worktrees) and fix it
 - [ ] Inserting commands during other commands does not work, but it should be possible to chain commands using a separator like ';'